 As Soon as Your House Goes on the Market

-- Start keeping track of all moving expenses, because some might be tax deductible.
+- Start keeping track of all moving expenses, because some might be tax-deductible.

 - Clean and organize all closets.

 - Pack unused items that you plan to keep.
-Label each box's contents and store the boxes in a safe but out of the way location where they won't interfere with showings.
+Label each box's contents, and store the boxes in a safe but out-of the-way location where they won't interfere with showings.

-As Soon as You Know a Moving Date
+Once You Have a Moving Date

-2 Weeks Before Moving
+Two Weeks Before Moving